digabriel/Currency/README.md

-Questions 1, 2 and 3 are solved in the `MyPlayground.playground` file.
+Questions I, II, III and IV are solved in the `MyPlayground.playground` file.